Benvenuto to Simple Italian Cooking!

 I started learning some basic principles like you don’t need lots of ingredients for a good Italian dish.
 You need fresh ingredients, and you need to keep it simple, have good real Italian cheese, and quality extra virgin olive oil.

 These principles are throughout many of my recipes such as the roasted potatoes and rosemary recipe she gave me.
 Or, just a simple zucchini and pasta recipe.
 I learned how the use of fresh basil gave life to a simple dish of pasta, olive oil, and cheese.

-I was on my way and my husband sincerely started complimenting my dishes with enthusiasm.
+I was on my way and my husband honestly started complimenting my dishes with true enthusiasm.
 I was happy.
 The food made me happy.
 The compliments made me happy and my confidence in cooking started to grow for the first time.

 Today, I’m still no expert and I don’t ever intend to be an expert.
 I stick to the basics that I know are impressive, and I don’t venture too far off the beaten track.
 Even now I still get excited when my husband goes back for seconds and thirds.
 By the way, he is super picky!

 Excellent Italian cooking still makes me happy.
 I don’t buy fancy hard to find ingredients, I don’t really care about that stuff.
 I’m just like you, and I hope you’ll find the joy in cooking just as I have!

 Full disclosure: You might see some ads or links here and there throughout the site that point to Amazon or other online companies for whom I am an affiliate.
 However, not all links are affiliate related as I try to provide useful information and resources for you no matter what.
 Thanks again for stopping by!
 Ciao!